25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ### Higher Order Functions

-JavaScript supports first-class functions, i.e. functions can be passed as arguments to other functions or use functions as the return value from a function.
+JavaScript supports first-class functions, i.e. functions can be passed as arguments to other functions or use functions as the return value from a function

 ```javascript
 let haveFun = () => console.log("fun!");